-When making real estate investments in Dallas, Texas DFW area, the .great investors will typically work within their specific niche.
+When making real estate investments in Dallas, Texas area, the .great investors will typically work within their specific niche.
 Of course, you don’t want all of your eggs in one basket, but it’s nice to have a specialty too.
-In our latest post, we will help you determine which types of real estate investments in Dallas, Texas DFW area are right for you.
+In our latest post, we will help you determine which types of real estate investments in Dallas, Texas area are right for you.

 Learn All You Can